• USD

 Can I use my credit card in Kruger?

-Visa, Master, and Amex cards are widely accepted at all lodges as well as at shops and restaurants in the park.
+Visa, Mastercard, and American Express are widely accepted at lodges and at shops and restaurants in main camps.

 What currencies can I use in the Kruger National Park?

-South African Rand.
-The private lodges will accept major currencies, but the conversion rate usually is terrible.
-We recommend you change some foreign currency to rand when arriving in South Africa.
+South African rand (ZAR).
+Some private lodges may accept major foreign currencies, but conversion rates are typically unfavorable; change some currency to rand on arrival.

 Will I have mobile reception and access to the Internet?